FelixNoessler/GrasslandTraitSim.jl/README.md

 > **_Compatibility:_** The simulations were tested with `Julia` 1.10.
 I recommend using this version.

-For more information on installing unregistered packages, see [here](https://pkgdocs.julialang.org/v1/managing-packages/#Adding-unregistered-packages).
-Here, you can browse the different versions of `GrasslandTraitSim.jl`: [tags](https://github.com/FelixNoessler/GrasslandTraitSim.jl/tags).
+For more information on installing unregistered packages, see [the Julia documentation](https://pkgdocs.julialang.org/v1/managing-packages/#Adding-unregistered-packages).
+You can browse the releases of `GrasslandTraitSim.jl` [here](https://github.com/FelixNoessler/GrasslandTraitSim.jl/releases).

 ## Run simulations